Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

 Mark Zuckerberg probably lacks the “feel” for interpersonal relationships.

-Without the “feel”, Zuckerberg probably struggles -or struggled in the past- with friendships, dating, and relationships.
+Without the “feel”, Zuckerberg probably struggles -or struggled in the past, because he improved a lot– with friendships, dating, and relationships.

-But from a power dynamics point of view, Zuckerberg had the general IQ, the attitude for power and (business) domination, and the power-analytical skills to manage the company’s growth while maintaining full control.
+But from a power dynamics point of view, Zuckerberg had the general IQ, the attitude for power and (business) domination, and the analytical skills to manage the company’s growth while maintaining full control.

 The digital revolution has been great news for men with lower EI as it decreased what used to be a “condicion sine qua non” for success and high-income: social effectiveness.